CMP 161 -- Final Project Guidelines

 contain the following information.

-Note that all links should be relative (not absolute paths),
+Also note that links should be relative (not absolute paths),

 and that you should submit the html and all necessary image and